 Philip Morris International (NYSE:PM) spun off from Altria in 2008.
 As the name implies, it operates primarily outside of the U.S., despite the Manhattan address of its headquarters.
-Among top tobacco stocks, it remains best known for retaining the right to market Marlboro cigarettes outside of the U.S. (Altria holds the U.S. rights).
+Among top tobacco stocks, it remains best known for retaining the right to market Marlboro cigarettes outside of the U.S; Meanwhile, Altria holds the U.S. rights.

 While it remains a similar company to Altria in many respects, its non-U.S. focus gives it the advantage of not having to deal directly with federal regulation.
-As a result, it has led the way in IQOS in other countries.
+As a result, it has led the way in IQOS — its tobacco heating system — in other countries.
 Its non-U.S. focus also gives this company an advantage over Altria if it wants to make deals with cannabis companies.

 Due to its offshore focus, Phillip Morris International now exceeds the size of its original parent company.
-It holds a market cap of about $128 billion, larger than Altria’s market cap of about $94.5 billion.
-The forward P/E of 15 comes in somewhat higher than Altria.
+It holds a market capitalization of more than $133 billion, larger than Altria’s market cap of about $79.4 billion.
+The forward P/E of 14 comes in a bit higher than Altria.
 However, it usually trades at a slight premium to its former parent.

 On the dividend front, it lags the long-term history of Altria, but little else.
 The payout has risen every year since the company’s 2008 spinoff.
-The recent increase takes the annual dividend to $4.68 per share, a yield of 5.67%.
+The recent increase takes the annual dividend to $4.68 per share, a yield of around 5.5%.